 It is against the law to leave the scene of a motorcycle accident before exchanging information with the other driver and notifying law enforcement.
 Unfortunately, many drivers in New Jersey flee the scene of a hit-and-run accident.
 This means that no matter how safe you are when operating a motorcycle, you can still be victimized by a negligent driver in a hit-and-run accident.
 Worse yet, when a motorcyclist is involved in an accident but the other driver flees the scene, it can be difficult to get compensation for any injuries suffered.
 When it comes to the different types of motorcycle accidents, a hit-and-run accident poses the most complicated legal issues.
 Of course, you should not have to suffer because of another driver’s negligence.
 Whether the other driver intentionally fled the scene or simply kept driving because they did not realize that they had caused an accident, you should not be held responsible for their carelessness.

-Kamensky Cohen & Riechelson is a law firm that has been representing clients in New Jersey since 1972.
+Cohen & Riechelson is a law firm that has been representing clients in New Jersey since 1972.
 During that time, our personal injury attorneys have helped injured motorcyclists secure compensation in West Windsor, Hightstown, and everywhere else in Mercer County, NJ.
-Additionally, our litigation team includes a New Jersey Certified Civil Trial Attorney, as well as a New Jersey “Super Lawyer” who is recognized as one of the top lawyers in the entire state.
-Call KCR today to discuss your motorcycle accident claim.
+Additionally, our litigation team includes a New Jersey Certified Civil Trial Attorney who is recognized as one of the top lawyers in the entire state.
+Call CR today to discuss your motorcycle accident claim.

 Securing Compensation for Motorcycle Hit-and-Run Accidents in Mercer County